Amazon S3: A Comprehensive Guide to Object Storage, Lifecycle Management, and Cost Optimization

 --versioning-configuration Status=Suspended

-# Delete object
+Delete a single object

 aws s3 rm s3://my-bucket/file.txt

-# Delete specific version
+Delete a specific version

 aws s3api delete-object \